nrclark/grouplib/README.md

 `$(call group_sentinel,groupname)`
      Returns the name of the target-group's sentinel.
 Equivalent to
      $(call group groupname).
+Note that sentinels are generally auto-deleted.
+You won't normally see them.

 `$(call group_all_sentinels)`
      Returns a list of all sentinels currently being managed by Grouplib.
 Can be added to a global 'clean' list if desired.

 `$(call group_getdir)`
      Returns the directory currently being used by Grouplib to store its sentinel files.
-This directory is user-selectable.
+By default, the storage directory is '.', but it's user-selectable with group_setdir below.

 `$(call group_setdir,dirname)`
-     Can be used to change Grouplib's sentinel directory to a user-specified value.
+     Can be used to change Grouplib's sentinel directory to a user-specified value, in case you want the temporary files to live in a particular location.
+If you want to use this, call it before using group_create.

 `$(call group_get_phonies)`
-     Provides a list of Grouplib's phony targets, so that they can be added to a .PHONY call if necessary.
+     Provides a list of Grouplib's internal phony targets, so that they can be added to a .PHONY call if you want to be thorough.
 Note that in most cases, it won't be necessary to add them.

+`$(call group_get_intermediates)`
+     Provides a list of Grouplib's internal intermediate targets, so that they can be added to an .INTERMEDIATE: call if you want to be thorough, and/or to your 'clean' target.
+Note that in most cases, Grouplib will delete its own intermediates as soon as it's finished with them.